JimHagan/nr-data-tools/README.md

 > **Pro Tip:** This CLI is a great companion to the [New Relic Entity Explorer](https://docs.newrelic.com/docs/new-relic-solutions/new-relic-one/core-concepts/new-relic-explorer-view-performance-across-apps-services-hosts/), providing the raw data needed for custom reporting that the UI cannot export.

 ### Useful AI Prompts
-Copy and paste this prompt into an LLM (like ChatGPT, Claude, or Gemini) along with your tool output:
+Copy and paste this prompt into your company's approved LLM along with your tool output:
 > "Please review the `entities_[accountid].txt` file and generate a breakdown of the counts of various entity types.
 In addition, use tags and metadata to find the most common tagging schema.
 Identify inconsistencies in naming and also evaluate the completeness of critical tags.
 For example, if there is a 'team' tag, give me a statistical breakdown of its overall completeness by entity.
 In addition, for entity types with 'nr.slo*' attributes, give me an overall compliance rate and identify any recommendations for improvements in the naming and configuration of those."

 ---